-The first course in the education minor is EDUC 220-221, the prerequisite for all other education courses
+The first course in the education minor is EDUC 220-221, the prerequisite for all other education courses.

 - This course requires an overall GPA minimum of 2.50. - By December of their junior year, students must take Praxis Core Mathematics Assessment and VCLA.
-This is required for program admission. - SAT score of 1100 with 530 minimum in math and reading or ACT score of 24 (minimum 22 math/46 English) may be substituted for Praxis Core Mathematics.
-The student must pro vide a copy of the SAT or ACT scores to the education department.
+This is required for program admission.